-There are many reasons why you may be interested in trading in your current manufactured home.
+There are many reasons you might want to trade in in your current manufactured home.
 Maybe you need a few more bedrooms now that the kids (or grandkids) have gotten older.
 You may want a more modern, energy efficient home with an updated kitchen and bathrooms.
-Or maybe you’re moving to a new location and looking for a new home to suit it.
+Or maybe you’re moving to a new location and looking for a new home.

-Your local home center evaluates trade-in homes of any age and condition, and they can usually assist with the removal of your old home to make room for your new home.
-While you may not receive any trade-in value toward a new home, you won’t have to worry about what to do with your current home will be taken care of.
+Your local home center can evaluate trade-in homes that are any age and condition, and they can usually assist with the removal of your old home to make room for your new one.
+In some cases, while you may not receive any trade-in value toward a new home, your current home will be taken care of.

-All manufactured homes that were built in or after 1976 have a NADA® value.
-The NADA® value will give you an idea of what your current home may be worth and will be one of the factors that the home center considers as it estimates your current home’s trade-in value.
+All manufactured homes built in or after 1976 have a NADA® value.
+The NADA® value will give you an idea of what your current home may be worth and will be one of the factors a home center considers when it estimates your current home’s trade-in value.

-Other factors that also affect the trade-in value of your home can include the home’s condition, its foundation and the potential costs for the home center to transport the home.
+Other factors that also affect the trade-in value of your home can include the home’s condition, the type of foundation it has and the potential costs for the home center to transport the home.

-To help determine the trade-in value, a representative from the home center may perform an in-person evaluation at your current home.
-This evaluation provides the home center with additional information that is necessary to help it determine your home’s trade-in value.
+To help determine your current home's trade-in value, a representative from the home center may perform an in-person evaluation.
+This evaluation provides the home center with additional information that's necessary to help it determine the value.

 Some of the questions the home center will evaluate during this inspection include:

 Our Clayton home centers offer a free trade-in evaluation, so a home consultant can help you begin the trade-in process based on your specific details and let you know what to expect as you get started.
-Tip: To help everything go smoothly, make sure you have the title to your home ready to go.
+Tip: To help everything go smoothly, make sure you have the title to your home.
 If you don’t have the title yet because your home is not paid off, you will need to know the year, make and model of your home to get started.

 Contact your local home center today to make an appointment and take the next step toward finding the new home that’s just perfect for you!